 Secure Twitter account

 Twitter is the personal favorite for trolls and while they might appear as harmless at the outset they do tend to impact us psychologically.
 So when it comes to Twitter I can’t help but advise users to protect the Tweets so that non-Followers cannot see what you Tweet.
-The only downside as I can see is that if you try to promote stuff or your blog opting for this setting will not workout since the content will only available for your followers.
+The only downside is I can see is that if you try to promote stuff or your blog opting for this setting will not work out since the content will only available for your followers.

 Verify Login Requests

 These options can be found by clicking on your profile photo on the top right and heading over to the Account>Security?
 Login Verification.
 By clicking on the checkbox an SMS with the code will be sent to the account and by using this you can authenticate your login request.